 Citizens of the Schengen common visa agreement do not need visas.
 These consist of the following countries;

 Austria, Belgium, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden.

-United Kingdom citizens, though part of the EU have to produce passports at entry into the Euro common visa area though they do not need visas.
+The United Kingdom is no longer a part of the EU.
+Citizens have to produce passports at entry into the Euro common visa area.
+Please check post- Brexit requirements.

 In addition, citizens of Norway, Liechtenstein, Monaco, Iceland, and Switzerland, though not part of the EU, have freedom of movement within the EU common visa area.

 Holiday/Tourist/Reconnaissance Trip – Short-stay Visa

 Many foreigners do not need a visa to travel to Belgium for a short stay, generally 90 days.
 See “You want to go on reconnaissance” for more information.

 For most foreigners, to work in Belgium you need a work permit.
 It is best to come to Belgium already with a work permit as you may have to go to your country of residence to apply for the permit anyway.
 It is also necessary for the employer to show that no Belgian or European Union worker is able to do the same job.
 (See “You have a job and need to relocate.”)

 There is not a specific visa for those wishing to retire in Belgium.
 There are, however, visas for people with independent resources.
 For more information, see the “You have a job and need to relocate” section.